 When we say grass fed beef, we mean that our cattle only eat the grasses that grow in our pastures.
 Maybe the word grass is a bit too limiting, because a healthy field will include a diverse range of plants that aren’t technically grasses, such as clovers, vetch, dandelions, burdock, etc. But for simplicity we stick with the umbrella term “grass”.
 During the summer they eat the grasses directly from the pastures.
 During the winter they eat hay, which is grass that has been rolled up into bales.
 We never feed them corn or other grains or grain byproducts.
 The cattle eat the food they are best adapted to eating.
 Yes, this means that they don’t grow as quickly as commercial cattle, but they grow healthier and do not require antibiotics and hormones.

 Better Grass, Better Beef, Better World

 Just putting cattle out in a pasture isn’t enough to produce premium grass fed beef.
 Truly great grass fed beef comes from managing the cattle and managing the grass.
 Allowing cattle (or really any animal) continuous access to a plot of ground results in a variety of problems, including overgrazing, erosion, soil compaction, and water runoff.

-We manage our grass and our herd to ensure that they are continuously on the move.
+We manage our grass and our herd to ensure that they are peripatetic, that is continuously on the move.
 At least once each day, and sometimes several times each day, we move them to fresh grass.
 The model we are following is the movement of wild herds of herbivores (think herds of bison, wildebeest, or reindeer).
 Wild herds don’t stay in the same area all the time; rather they move seasonally with the changes in weather and with the pressures from predators.
 This movement distributes the impact from the animals.
 Rest periods between grazings provide plants sufficient time to recover.
 This grazing action has been identified as one of the greatest long term contributions to climate stability, increasing soil fertility by carbon sequestration as herbivores work in partnership with grasslands.